mongodb/docs/source/advanced-usage.rst

 Advanced Dashboard Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When adding a new dashboard, you can select the "advanced create" to
+When adding a new dashboard, you can select the "advanced create or
-create a dashboard that includes a custom selection of charts a
+append to dashboard" link to create a dashboard that includes a custom
+selection of charts, or a collection of charts from a dynamically
-dynamically assembled list of hosts.
-From this page, you may create
+assembled list of hosts.
+From this page, you may create new dashboards
-new dashboards or append new charts to existing dashboards.
-You can
+or append new charts to existing dashboards.
+You can filter the
-filter the included processes by :ref:`host type <host-types>`.
+included processes by :ref:`host type <host-types>`.

 Specify the list of hosts to include in this dashboard by selecting a
 replica set or shard cluster or writing a regular expression to match